Counterfactual Learning of Stochastic Policies with Continuous Actions: On Optimization Perspectives for CRM

-\begin{remark} The scIPS estimator is less biased than the cIPS.
-We emphasize however that the main motivation for such a clipping strategy is to provide a differentiable estimator which is not the case for cIPS in areas where all point are clipped. \end{remark}
+We note however that the parameter $M$ may have different optimal values for both methods, and that the main motivation for such a clipping strategy is to provide a differentiable estimator which is not the case for cIPS in areas where all point are clipped. \end{remark}